wilsonify/wilsonify.github.io/content/recipes/PEANUT BUTTER AND BANANA NUT MUFFINS133.md

 ## Modifications
 This usually takes about 3 regular-size bananas.

- You could sub .5 cup chocolate chips in here if you want to drop any illusions that these fuckers aren’t dessert.
+ You could sub .5 cup chocolate chips in here if you want to drop any illusions that these  ers aren’t dessert.